janstrng/Evaluating-IoT-devices/Test-Deebot_605.md

 ## Score
-with the use of the old scoring-system, Deebot got 32 points.
+with the use of the old scoring-system, Deebot got 32/366 points. -> score: 10/100